 • Victims: Killed 4 girls, aged 4 to 7, between 1988 and 1989.
 His crimes involved kidnapping, murder, and mutilation, causing terror throughout Japan.

-• Please provide the text you would like to have translated.
-The Miyazaki case sparked debates about the role of violent media and the mental health of young people.
+• Context: The Miyazaki case sparked debates about the role of violent media and the mental health of youth.
 He was executed in 2008.

 Issei Sagawa